prasannavl/icomponent/packages/icomponent/README.md

 npm install icomponent
 ```

 As of v2.0.0, only es6 modules are provided.
-(See [changelog](https://github.com/prasannavl/icomponent/blob/master/CHANGELOG.md#v200))
+(See [changelog](https://github.com/prasannavl/icomponent/blob/master/CHANGELOG.md#v200)).
+Written in TypeScript, and as such, definitions are included.

 #### Currently supported adaptors